Definition of thread in English:

 - The tax authorities must be aware that York City's future hangs by a thread.

-- Be unable to follow what someone is saying or remember what one is going to say next.Example sentences
+- Be unable to follow what someone is saying or remember what one is going to say next: she lost the thread of the conversation after a timeMore example sentences

 - At this point I lost my thread and was unable to write a further paragraph.